azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 I was listening to an amazing talk by Matias Villaverde and Rens Breur at NSSpain about "Lessons learnt rewriting SoundCloud in SwiftUI".
 You can watch the complete talk [here](https://vimeo.com/751534042/f1ae29434e).

 This talk really resonated with me because I did similar mistakes when building SwiftUI applications.
-Instead of embracing the framework, I added unnecessary complexity to fight against the framework.
-This included creating View Models for each view, ignoring @FetchRequest, passing @EnvironmentObject to the ViewModel and getting into the dependency injection nightmare.
+Instead of embracing the simplicity of the framework, I added unnecessary complexity to please the design patterns Gods.
+This included creating view models for each view, ignoring @FetchRequest and @SectionFetchRequest property wrappers, passing @EnvironmentObject to the view model and much more.

-After almost two years of driving in the wrong direction, I decided to press the brake and go back to the drawing board.
+After almost two years of driving in the wrong direction, I decided to press the brakes and go back to the drawing board.
 In this post, I will discuss the SwiftUI architecture I am using for my apps.
 The architecture might look extremely simple but it does utilize the true power of SwiftUI framework.

->> This architecture mentioned in this post works for my apps.
-When adopting an architecture make sure it fits your scenario.
-There is no architecture, fit all solution.
+>> There is no official name for this architecture but in the iOS community it is known as the MV pattern.
+This pattern is inspired from Apple's WWDC videos and sample applications.
+You can find the links to the sample apps in the resources section.

 ## Architecture

 The architecture for our app will revolve around few different components.
 This includes an Aggregate Model, Webservice and the server.
 The primary purpose of an Aggregate Model is to provide model objects to the view.
-Since, this is a client server app, the aggregate model will invoke a webservice which will return model objects to the view.
+Since, this is a client server app, the aggregate model will invoke the webservice which will return model objects to the view.

-For small apps you need just a single aggregate model.
+For small apps you just need a single aggregate model.
 This is shown in the figure below.

 ![MV Architecture Client/Server App](/images/mv-pattern-json-1.jpeg)

-For larger apps, you can introduce several aggregate model objects based on the bounded context of the application.
+For larger apps, you can introduce several aggregate model objects based on the [bounded context](https://martinfowler.com/bliki/BoundedContext.html) of the application.

 ![MV Architecture Multiple Aggregate Root Models](/images/mv-pattern-json-2.jpeg)

+>> You don't need an aggregate model per view.
+The aggregate models are based on the bounded context of the application.

 Let's take a look at what I mean by Aggregate Root.

-The main purpose of an Aggregate Root Model is to allow you access to the entities/models under a certain bounded context.
-The bounded context is determine by business domain.
+The main purpose of an Aggregate Root Model is to allow access to the entities/models under a certain bounded context.
+The bounded context is determine by the business domain.
 In the figure below, you can see different Aggregate Root models for an e-commerce application.

 ![MV Architecture Client/Server App](/images/mv-pattern-json-3.jpeg)